 If Mother Nature has caused you to spin out of control, run off the road, not see other vehicles, or slip and slide your way into another vehicle on the road, you are at fault.
 You will not be able to send a summons to Mother Nature.
 As a result, when you or someone else causes a car accident in wintry conditions, it takes on the same process as any other car accident.

 You will need to call the police, establish any injuries, talk to witnesses, and document the scene as best as you can.
-You then must call a Colorado car accident lawyer before talking to any insurance companies.
+You then must call a lawyer before talking to any insurance companies.
 They can help guide you through the process.
 If you are to blame, your insurance company may have to pay damages, lost wages, medical expenses, and more to the other party if decided by a court of law.

 And, if you are the victim, the other insurance company and driver may have to pay you.
 This would be the case in most regular car accident cases and is no different even though poor driving conditions and visibility caused the accident.